jamespcole/windows-packer-dev/README.md

 `vagrant box add win81_dev win81_dev_virtualbox.box`

-Now copy the directory /examples/vagrant/Vagrantfile and /examples/vagrant/provisioning into the root of your project, then in the directory where you placed the Vagrantfile enter the command:
+Now copy /examples/vagrant/Vagrantfile and /examples/vagrant/provisioning into the root of your project, then in the directory where you placed the Vagrantfile enter the command:

 `vagrant up`